-C. Notification of Faculty Regarding Absences Due to College-Sanctioned Activities: Students must inform their instructors in advance and as early as possible regarding absences related to College-sanctioned activities.
+Notification of Instructors Regarding Absences Due to College-Sanctioned Activities: Students must inform their instructors in advance and as early as possible regarding absences related to College-sanctioned activities.
 Students are required to complete all assignments missed due to such absences.
 Students may obtain appropriate written documentation for absences due to participation in College-sanctioned activities via:

-The Chairperson of the Theatre Department for College theater productions

-- The Athletics Director's Office, for intercollegiate athletics - The Faculty Advisor or Associate Vice President for Student Success and Retention, for academic related activity - The Associate Vice President for Student Affairs Office, for leadership programs.
+- Chairperson of the Theatre Department for College theater productions - The Athletics Director's Office, for intercollegiate athletics - The Faculty Advisor or Associate Vice President for Academic Success, for academic related activity - Associate Vice President for Student Affairs and Dean of Students, for leadership programs.

-While the College does not set a limit on the number of absences due to participation in College-sponsored activities, it does expect students to act responsibly in choosing course schedules that minimize conflicts between academic and non-academic obligations.
+While the College does not set a limit on the number of absences due to participation in College-sponsored activities, it does expect students to act responsibly in choosing course schedules that eliminate conflicts between academic and non-academic obligations.
+Students are expected to discuss with their instructor(s) if absences due to college-sanctioned activities are excessive, and bring the advisors listed above into the conversation if need be.